MiloMT/portfolioSite/README.md

 - Blog Home Page
   - Blog Pages

 In order to account for the variety of pages, a single SCSS/CSS document has been developed as a custom framework for all the pages.
-SCSS helps this process tremendously with the advantages it has over native CSS.
 The largest components contained within the SCSS/CSS document are:

-- Background containers: The mixin and light / dark version of this backing container are the backbone of the site.
-This provides the highest level of organisation and through the use of the mixin, and the 3 classes (light, dark & solo), dictate how the content is organised across the variety of pages.
-- Internal containers: These are the main form of nested containers within the primary background containers.
-These are designated generally for two heading types and than optionally paragraph and button.
-These come in three main forms (left, right and center) depending on the justification required of the content.
-- Cards: The three main versions of the cards are contactCard, service & blog.
-Each of these cards achieves slightly different purposes and each card acts as a mini-container, split between the different use types depending on the required layout objective.
-- Figure Image Containers: There are a variety of figure containers spread throughout designed to function within nested flexboxes.
-The position and size is a variable based on screen size and media requirements.
-- Nav Bar: Designed to be simple.
-Clear and concise text always anchored to the top right corner so the user never loses their place and is self explanatory.
-- Home Page Hero Images: Feature images used to drag the user into either the portfolio or blog content.
-Down the track will be designed to cycle through a variety of posts or featured work to excite the viewer.
-- Blog Header: Unique amongst the other header types.
-Careful throught has been given so that media sizes plays a heavy role in how the feature blog article are displayed.
-In total the blog header contains 2 nested levels of flex-box that change direction dependent on media size.
+- Section Containers: These containers highlighted with dark and lighter backgrounds act as the central containers for the page content and make it easier for the user to navigate throughout the site.
+Really differentiates the different sections and site information.
+- Navbar: Very simple and easy Nav bar located at the top of every page.
+Top left contains a logo and top right has links to other major pages in text rather than iconography for clarify purposes.
+- Cards: There are a variety of cards including contact cards and services cards, each with a corresponding picture and description.
+These cards are created in a way so that they're easy to manage and maintain further down the track.
+They also auto arrange themselves regardless of size or number for responsive design.
+- Feature images: On the home site and than also on the other pages too, there are a variety of feature image containers to grab interest and react to the responsive design of the site.
+Never overwhelming the other content.
+- Project List: A straight forward and easy to browse list of current projects, link to project pages, and categories to entice users in and provide immediate information on the individual projects.
+- Blog / Project Post pages: Simple and easy to maintain pages that contain a feature image and content in a way that adjusts responsively to screen size.

 ## Sitemap